MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 Numbers 3 and 4 of the major issues in complaint were false, and seemingly interpreted poorly in regards to defendant testimonies.

-Benjamin was never in hiding; during the hype of a 3 continent manhunt, he was seen daily on his rounds at the new construction site of Mary's Hotel in down town Benton Harbor.
+Benjamin was never in hiding; during the hype of a 3 continent manhunt, he was seen daily on his rounds at the new construction site of Mary's Hotel in down town Benton Harbor(1922-1925).
 The people of the House of David were not taught to lie, however, no one was going to give the kiss of Judas, either.

-A small publication was issued from within the colony to alert members, particularly that had contact with those outside the community (i.e. people that worked in the Eden Springs Park), to be aware of inquiries that were more than ordinary in nature.
-The State found that to be teaching perjury.
+The State found the publication to be teaching perjury.
 Strange to say, in today's legal morass, any defendant first has a right to silence and conference with an attorney before any interrogation is legally begun.
 And beyond that, defendants and witnesses are carefully counseled as to proper wording and what to say as well as what not to say in their own defense.
+Sounds just like an attorney’s Preparation of witness defendants for their own protection.

 1. "That home life is frowned upon and families broken up."